spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

   </InfoBox>

 42. Create a public certificate for each domain.
-If you are using a public cloud provider, use the native certificate manager service to generate a public certificate that you can attach to the load balancers with minimal friction.
+If you are using a public cloud provider, use the native certificate manager service to generate a public certificate that you can attach to the load balancers with minimal overhead.
 On-prem, use the default certificate manager used by your organization.